-Teaching staff: TBC

-Term: 1 (Week 8)
+Teaching staff: TBC Term: 1 (Week 7) Average Teaching Hours: 35 hours per week rehearsal process investigating a specific creative process or theme.

-The Devising/Physical Theatre project will be devoted to the further application of the skills developed over the course of Devising/Physical Theatre.
-It will take the form of an intensive weeklong rehearsal process investigating a specific creative process or theme.
+The Devising/Physical Theatre project will be devoted to the further application of the skills developed over the course of Improvising & Devising.
+It will take the form of an intensive week- long